-- Cycle of the seasons - Cold to hot
+- Cycle of the seasons from spring to winter

 The Outer Circle

-The outer circle of the yin yang sign represents everything in the universe and the universe itself.
+The outer circle of the yin yang sign represents everything in the universe as well as the universe itself.
 It encompasses the duality of everything that exists.

 The black area represents yin with the following characteristics: